I can hardly believe it myself, but as of this year, I’ve been living in Bend, Oregon, for over five years!

 A few days after we moved to Bend, we actually had snow flurries!
 The chickens probably didn’t know what to think, but they lived through their first winter without frostbite or any weather-related issues.

-(They also made the nearly 1,000-mile road trip with us seamlessly, which I detailed here if you’re planning to make a move with chickens in the near future.)
+(They also made the nearly 1,000-mile road trip with us seamlessly, which I wrote about in detail if you’re planning to make a move with chickens in the near future.)

 I wouldn’t say they’re psyched to go outside on the rare days that it snowed in town, but we usually tried to keep a clear path for them in the yard.

 We have a great coop that came with storm panels to keep the wind and rain out, and the heated water bowl we used all season long worked very well.
 We had no supplemental heating in the coop and found no need for it, despite lows in the teens.